Working in Victoria with overseas qualifications

 Electrical workers who have qualifications obtained outside Australia and/or New Zealand and wish to carry out electrical installation work in Victoria may be eligible to apply for a Victorian electrical worker’s licence.

 You must have a licence issued by ESV to work in Victoria.

-More information is available on the TRA website or contact TRA on 1300 360 992.
+More information is available online at TRA or contact TRA on 1300 360 992.